 How to fix it?

 Review all the pages with duplicate content listed in this report.

 The number in "No. of pages having the same content" column is clickable.
 If you click on it, you will get a list of pages that have the exact or very similar content to the URL in question.

 Within this group of pages, you should pick one canonical version that you want to be indexed in search results.
 Add its URL to the "rel=canonical" labeling on each page with duplicated content, including the canonical page itself.

 You can export the results into a .csv file from Site Audit if necessary.

 The canonical page can be specified by:

-2. using the Use rel="canonical" HTTP header in your page response.
-This method is especially applicable to non-HTML documents such as PDF files that can be access via multiple URLs.
+2. Using the rel="canonical" HTTP header in your page response.
+This method is especially applicable to non-HTML documents such as PDF files that can be accessed via multiple URLs.

 Only valid live pages must be specified as canonicals.
 Canonical URL must be an absolute URL specifying the protocol.

 Alternatively, you can set 301 redirects for the unnecessary duplicate pages or simply take them down.